MuthammalMahendiran/M1_March/3_Implementation/README.md

 # **NATURAL GARDEN**

 * Structure store the order number, number of plants and cost.

+# Control statement:
+     While loop
+     If else statement
+     Switch statement
-* under the main function while loop is executed
+* under the main function while loop is executed.
 * while loop is used to repeatedly run the code until a condition is met.
+* The while(1) is used for infinite loop.so, what are presented inside the loop that will be executed.baesd on choosing the list in loop, that particular case will be executed.
 * A switch statement allows a variable to be tested for equality against a list.
     * Switch statement rules:
       * The expression used in a switch statement must have an integral or enumerated type, or be of a class type in which the class has a single conversion function to         an integral or enumerated type.